dfkaye/dfkaye-blog/content/posts/safer-object-assign-operations-using-a-sensible-wrapper.md

 ## Problem

 `Object.assign()` allows for accidental pollution of built-in objects, and creation of non-object types.
-We examine a few of these in developing the safe-assign.js module.
+We examine a few of these in developing the safe-object-assign.js module.

 ## Goals

-The point of `safe-assign` is to allow users to pass anything,
+The point of `safe-object-assign` is to allow users to pass anything,

 1. without blowing up,
 2. retain the initial value if it is not an object or array,